“You’ve really got to be more careful,” the man solemnly warned me. “This could have ended up being far worse for you.”

 Our minivan turned out to be a pickup truck and after handing our backpacks to the driver to be secured to the roof, we clambered up onto the rusty bed.
 I slid up beside four French girls who were already sat inside and rested my daypack on my knees.
 The engine juddered beneath us and we began our journey to the next guesthouse.

-I watched with a blend of anxiety and amusement as more and more backpackers crammed themselves onto the bed beside us, until we had thirty people all squished up together, and I had elbows and limbs jabbing into me from every angle.
+I watched with amusement as more and more backpackers crammed themselves onto the bed beside us, until we had thirty people all squished up together, and I had elbows and limbs jabbing into me from every angle.
 Four guys stood at the back, laughing as we bounced our way over the pot-holed roads.

 Satisfied that the truck was now full, I turned my thoughts to the past four days.
 I’d loved my time in Bagan.
 It’s not often a destination exceeds my expectations — especially when my expectations had been sky high — but Bagan had been incredible.